 What was God's message when Christ died on the cross?

-History testifies that after the First Century men established churches that were not patterned after God’s Church.
+History testifies that after the First Century, men began established churches that were not patterned after God’s Pattern For His Church.
 Each claimed authority from God while excluding the beliefs and authority of others who also established their own priesthoods, interpretations, core doctrines, and traditions.
 Which tragically resulted in denominational-ism with believers contending one against another.
-Doing so violently, unto death, and yes even damming one another to hell.
+Yes and doing so violently, unto death, damming one another to hell.
 All of which Jesus Christ, The Apostles, and Born Again Believers, taught against.

 Dear Reader these are important matters not to be taken lightly.
 Earnestly consider what you have read and ask yourself.